kxr/indexmanagement-scripts-debug/README.md

 ### Workaround with retries

 The configmap present in `indexmanagement-scripts-with-retries` directory has workaround implemented such that the script will try 3 times before failing.
 If you are interested you can try this workaround.
+This script also records elasticsearch's health and node status at startup.
+Plus a random wait time is added in the beginning to avoid the three jobs hitting the elasticsearch cluster at the same time.

     oc create -n openshift-logging -f indexmanagement-scripts-with-retries.cm.yaml